 The business of buying, selling, and maintaining the good condition of real estate entails a lot of coordinated effort among many professionals in the industry.
-Here are some of the real estate professionals that help make the buying and selling of properties possible for property owners and prospective buyers:
+Here are some of the professionals in the real estate industry that help make the buying and selling of properties possible for property owners and prospective property or home buyers:

-Agents – Real estate agents have licensed professionals who work very closely with buyers and sellers of property.
+Agents – A real estate agent is a licensed professional who works very closely with buyers and sellers of property.
 Those who are selling their property typically partner with seller’s agents or listing agents while those who intend to buy real estate consult buyer’s agents or selling agents.

-Listing agents help advertise the sale of real estate and they assist property owners in getting the best price possible.
+A listing agent helps advertise the sale of real estate and assists property owners in getting the best sales price possible.

 Realtors – Realtors are real estate agents who are active members of the National Association of Realtors.
-They carry out the same responsibilities of buyers and seller’s agents and they are bound by a code of ethics that aims to prioritize their client’s best interests.
+A realtor carries out the same responsibilities as buyers’ and sellers’ agents and they are bound by a code of ethics that aims to prioritize their client’s best interests.